csev/cc4e/book/chap04.md

 To begin, let us design and write a program to print each line of its input that contains a particular "pattern" or string of characters.
-(This is a special case of the UNIX utility program _grep.)_ For example, searching for the pattern "the" in the set of lines
+(This is a special case of the UNIX utility program `grep`.)
+For example, searching for the pattern "the" in the set of lines

     Now is the time